 To the Hebrews, clay was not only a symbol of mankind (Job 10:9, 33:6; Isa.
 29:16, 45:9), but more specifically, it represented Israel (Isa.
 64:8; Jer.
 18:4-6).
 Daniel's reference to clay would be understood as a reference to his own nation.
 As John Evans notes, "the feet of clay symbolize the incorporation into the Roman Empire of a discordant element that undermined its cohesiveness, namely the Jews."6

 Did the Jews form a union with Rome?
-They most certainly did when the Roman Senate designated a Jew named Herod as the "King of the Jews" in 40 BC.
+They most certainly did when the Roman Senate designated a Jew named Herod the Great as the "King of the Jews" in 40 BC.
 This period ended in 33 AD when the stone (Jesus Christ), the "King of the Jews", struck the death-blow to the feet of the Jewish/Roman union "in the days of those kings" (Herod and Caesar) by His Resurrection and Ascension.
-It is also at this time that the Jewish leaders rejected the rule of Jesus and accepted the rule of Caesar: "We have no king but Caesar."
-(John 19:15) The kingdom of God was established in 33 AD and went forth like a white horse to conquer.
+It is also at this time that the Jewish leaders rejected the rule of Jesus and announced their acceptance of the rule of Caesar: "We have no king but Caesar" (John 19:15).
+The Kingdom of God was established in 33 AD and went forth like a white horse to conquer the world.
 It spread rapidly throughout the Roman Empire, culminating in the nominal conversion of Emporer Constantine (ruled 306-337) to Christianity.
 Afterwards, nearly every Roman Emporer in both the western and eastern branches of the empire was a Christian.
 In fact, Theodosius I (ruled 379-395) outlawed paganism and made Christianity the state religion.7